Climate change and development Climate and development partnerships

 The global energy transition – moving away from fossil fuels such as coal and shifting to renewable energies – is one of the key tasks in combating the climate crisis.
 In order to lend additional impetus to this transition, the G7 countries have initiated Just Energy Transition Partnerships (JETPs).
 Under these partnerships, they work with several emerging economies and fast-growing developing countries, whose energy policies are critically important for global climate action.

-The first partnership of this kind was agreed with South Africa at the 2021 UN Climate Change Conference; two further JETPs were agreed in 2022 with Indonesia and Viet Nam and another, with Senegal, in June 2023.
+The first partnership of this kind was agreed with South Africa at the 2021 UN Climate Change Conference; two further JETPs were agreed in 2022 with Indonesia and Viet Nam.
+In June 2023, a partnership was concluded with Senegal.

 Just Energy Transition Partnership Example: South Africa